-Westcott's Designated Lead for Safeguarding, and Deputy, are listed, with their contact details, in Section 1 of this policy document.
+Westcott's Designated Lead for Safeguarding, Deputy and Trustee representative, are listed, with their contact details, in Section 1 of this policy document.

 In addition to basic safeguarding training the Designated Lead undertakes training in inter-agency working that is provided by, or to standards agreed by, the Local Safeguarding Partners and Boards and refresher training to keep his or her knowledge and skills up to date.